 Repair, repaint or stain existing decks, patios, sheds, greenhouses, or gazebos if color is not changed.
 New ground level patio, without footers, constructed of concrete, block, stone, brick, etc., and entirely in the rear of the house.

-Repair or replace a wood fence with the similar color, style and size as the existing wood fence.
+Repair of a wood fence with the similar color, style and size as the existing wood fence.
 Special regulations appear below for repairing existing wire fencing.

 An inner layer of “yard guard” wire fencing designed to be camouflaged from normal view for the purpose of helping ensure that children or pets remain in a yard and that the resident is thus permitted full enjoyment of the property is permissible, but must be submitted for ARC approval.

 6c.
 Special Regulations for Wire Fencing

 Permissible repair of existing “Wire Mesh” or “Chain Link” fencing is very limited: